remy/jsconsole/README.md

 npm install serve
 serve -s build
 ~~~
-If you can use the cosole without it unfocusing, then turn off Grammarly or go to incognito, if it is not fixed then open an issue, note that developers moved on and you might have to measage them.
+If you can't use the console without it unfocusing, then turn off Grammarly or go to incognito, if it is not fixed then open an issue, note that developers moved on and you might have to message them.
 #
 ## helpers:
 -------